PramodKumarYadav/drona/README.md

 # drona

 Goal of this repo is to help Rashmi learn automation by doing it.
 Approach is:
 - Need based learning (so learn a concept when the need arise for it).
 - And the philosophy to, "first make it work and then make it better"

-As a result of the philosophy first we will solve a problem in most probably a ugly way and then by the pains caused from that solution improvise and make it better.
+As a result of the philosophy first we will come up with some ugly solutions and then will improvise from there to make them better.

+#Warning
+As a result of above approach, expect to see a lot of bad intermittent code examples here.
+This repo thus, is not meant to be used as a reference since it is meant to start with some bad practices and from them move to better practices.

+Idea is going from a bad solution to a better one will help remember why certain solutions are better than the bad ones.

 # collaborators